-Bethel University is a leader in Christ-centered higher education with nearly 4,700 students from 50 states and 10 countries enrolled in undergraduate, graduate, seminary, and adult education programs.
+Bethel University is a leader in Christ-centered higher education with more than 4,500 students from 50 states and 10 countries enrolled in undergraduate, graduate, seminary, and adult education programs.
 Based in St. Paul, Minnesota, Bethel offers bachelor's and advanced degrees in more than 100 fields.
 Educationally excellent classroom-based and online programs equip graduates to make exceptional contributions in lifelong service to God and the world.